 The Injures Board is an Independent statutory body which assesses the amount of compensation due to a person who has suffered a personal injury as a result of a car accident, an employment accident, a trip and fall accident etc. An application can be done by a personal injury solicitor.
 The process involved is to firstly obtain a medical report from your treating doctor, and then to lodge the application into the Injuries Board.
-If you think you are entitled to compensation for injuries sustained, please feel free to contact us for a no obligation consultation.
+If you think you are entitled to claim for injuries sustained, please feel free to contact us for a no obligation consultation.
 We can provide you with further legal advice on your injury claim.

 What is the purpose of the Injuries Board?